broken-byte/HR_test_environment_with_solutions/readMe.md

     `pip install virtualenv`

-    If you haven't installed pip, its a package manager for Python, so look it up and install :)
+    If you haven't installed pip, it's a package manager for Python, so look it up and install :)
 3. run:

     `source env/bin/activate`